 Last week my family took their first trip to Disney World and not to sound cliche but it was MAGICAL!
 The boys are still young and we had a bunch of other things planned for our trip so we dedicated a day to Magic Kingdom and we got their EARLY.
 I think being from New York none of us were prepared for the intensity that is … the Florida HEAT.
-When you’re a nursing mama, that amount of heat means your baby is going to want to nurse WAY WAY more than usual and I KINDA was prepared but I just wanna give y’all a few tips so that you’re more prepared than I am.
+When you’re a nursing mama, that amount of heat means your baby is going to want to nurse WAY WAY more than usual and I KINDA was prepared but I just wanna give the breastfeeding moms a few tips so that you’re more prepared than I am.

 Know The Park

 With a place that is as huge as Disney that seems impossible but for real, I’m telling you… utilize those maps!
 It makes it so much easier when you know where you’re going, when you’re going to be stopping, and what you’re going to be doing.
 Everyone will be way less aggravated if you don’t feel like you’re wandering aimlessly.
 You can easily access maps to any of Disney’s parks HERE and you can filter it by activity, age, thrill level etc etc.

 More than you have ever hydrated before!
 ESPECIALLY if you aren’t used to the southern heat because neither I nor my kids were prepared.
 Keeping yourself hydrated will help you with milk production and you’ll be able to keep your baby hydrated.
 Also, if you’re nursing a toddler realize they are HOT and that is why they’re nursing like a newborn again.
 It’s perfectly OK to give your toddler water, they NEED it.
 The great thing about Disney is that there are water fountains a plenty and you can ask for a cup of water at any concession stand.